• Skip to primary navigation

 Equipment

 For mixing the pastry you will need a large mixing bowl.
-I like this earthenware bowl because you can get your hands in to mix the pastry without the flour spilling out all over the table.
+I like my old-fashioned earthenware bowl because you can get your hands in to mix the pastry without the flour spilling out all over the table.
 And for rolling out the pastry you will need a rolling pin.

 To cut the pastry into rounds you will need a scone/pastry cutter.
-I’ve included an Amazon link so you can see what they look like, but to be perfectly honest, if you live in the UK, you can pick up a set at Poundland (which is what I’ve used 🙂 ).
-And if you don’t have any you could also use a wide-mouthed drinking glass – about 3 inches in diameter.
+If you live in the UK, you can pick up a set at Poundland (which is what I've used 🙂 ).
+And if you don't have any you could also use a wide-mouthed drinking glass - about 3 inches in diameter.

 For baking the turnovers you will need one or two baking sheets and a roll of baking parchment.
 Baking parchment is essential, because these little jam turnovers WILL leak jam when they bake, and there’s not much worse than scraping burned-on jam off a baking sheet!